KRISHNARAJ-D/CREDIT-CARD-FRAUD-DETECTION/README.md

 ```
 ## 💻 Usage

-  1.Open the application in your web browser at http://localhost:5000/.
+  1.Open the application in your web browser

   2.Upload a CSV file with transaction data.